 Fathers aren’t always the easiest ones to shop for.
-Even the corny jokes on Father’s Day cards make it hard to find one worthwhile.
-They can pretty much be boiled down to golfing, sitting watching tv, hogging the remote, having gas, and kids asking, “Dad, give me money.”
+Even the corny jokes on Father’s Day cards make it hard to find one worthwhile, however, they are always happy with a pair of calcetines personalizados which is why they’re such a popular gift.
+But dad’s can pretty much be boiled down to golfing, sitting watching tv, hogging the remote, having gas, and kids asking, “Dad, give me money.”
 But Father’s Day can be about more than that.

 So let’s take a look at how we can at least get a little more creative with gift-giving this Father’s Day, even if the cards will still be run-of-the-mill.
 How will we do this?
 By looking local or online.
 Obviously, it’s important to support local businesses if you can, but if you’re running out of ideas from these stores, you might have to resort online for your Father’s day gift.
 Sometimes, personalized gifts can be unique, so it might be worth looking for some customized gifts.
 These days, you can put any photo on wallet, so it might be worth getting your dad a new wallet if he’s in need of one.
+This goes for anything really, as you probably know with these types of gifts, you can use any item.
+Aprons, socks, hats!
+A nice little idea would be something like personalised photo keyrings.
+This is something your dad can have on his keys to look at and remind him of you.
+A little sometimes goes a really long way.
 Alternatively, you could look elsewhere online for other gifts.
 Be sure to look at our local gift list first!
 Below is a list with short descriptions of local finds dad is sure to love.

 1. Cosmic Bath and Beauty Hops of Wrath Beer Soap.
 Michelle Adams at Cosmic Bath and Beauty of Turlock makes soap using Dust Bowl’s Hops of Wrath beer, also made in Turlock.
 No, to answer your question, you will not smell strongly of beer.
 Instead, the soap has a subtle, hearty smell that leaves skin smelling clean.
 As Adams describes it, “No additional colors or fragrances [are] added, so you just get the natural goodness beer imparts in the soap.”
 To make the product, Adams substitutes water with beer in her soap-making recipe.
 One growler from Dust Bowl is good for one batch of soap.
 Customers can find her beer soap (and some other Cosmic goodies) at Vintage Market 210 E. Main St. or I AM YOGA at 2031 Geer Rd., while supplies last.
 Her entire assortment of creations can also be found online at CosmicBathandBeauty.com.